-Unlike most cities in Fiji and many around the globe, Suva did not grow around a single industry but has developed as a hub and one of the biggest cities in the Pacific Islands.
-It is the commercial centre of Fiji and most banks have their Pacific headquarters here, such as ANZ and Westpac Bank.
-Most financial institutions, non-government organisations and government departments and ministries are headquartered in Suva.
+Unlike most cities in Fiji, Suva didn't grow around a single industry but was developed as a hub, and the country's commercial centre with most banks headquartered here.
+Most financial institutions, non-government organisations, government departments and ministries are also headquartered here.

 A large part of the international shipping of Fiji is conducted at Kings Wharf (Suva).
 Also there dock international cruise ships, resulting in a significant growth in travel tourism industry.
 City's largest industrial areas areas are at Walu Bay (factories, warehouses, import and export shipping companies, containership terminals and yards for shipbuilding and shiprepairs.

 Paul Gauguin Cruises, the operator of the longest continually sailing and highest-rated luxury cruise ship in the South Pacific, ms Paul Gauguin...September 9, 2018